 - 1/2 teaspoon salt

 - 1 box super moist carrot cake mix

 - 16 ounces Cool Whip

 - 1 box (3.4 oz) instant vanilla pudding & pie filling

 - 1 1/2 cups milk

-2. In a medium sized mixing bowl, whisk together the ingredients for the Pumpkin Filling (pumpkin, eggs, evaporated milk, sugar, vanilla extract, cinnamon and salt).
+2. In a medium sized mixing bowl, whisk together the ingredients for the Pumpkin Filling (pumpkin, eggs, evaporated milk OR cream, sugar, vanilla extract, cinnamon and salt).
 Set aside.

 3. Finely chop the nuts using a food chopper or processor.

 5. Pour the pumpkin filling over the cake and pecan mixture.
-Bake at 350 degrees for 55 minutes to an hour.
-The cake is done when the sides are set (the pumpkin filling will look firm and dry from the edge of the pan inward about two inches) but the middle will still be jiggly.
+Bake at 425 degrees for 10 minutes then reduce the temperature to 350 degrees and continue to bake for 45-50 more minutes.
+The cake is done when a knife inserted comes out clean and the sides are set (the pumpkin filling will look firm and dry from the edge of the pan inward about two inches) but the middle may still be jiggly.
 When you take the cake out of the oven, it will continue to cook as it cools.
 Allow the cake to completely cool on the countertop.
 Top with Whipped Topping when the cake is completely cooled.

 6. To make the whipped topping, place the Cool Whip into a large mixing bowl.
 Sprinkle the dry pudding mix over the Cool Whip.
 Add the milk.
 Using an electric mixer, mix until all the ingredients are combined.
 Let it sit for about 5 minutes to set.
 Keep refrigerated until ready to use.